top of page

 BAGS: Runners entered in the 100 mile run may have one bag at the finish and one drop bag at an aid station, at 100 km, mile 71, 75 or 80, for the primary purpose of warmer clothes at night, a change of clothes, a headlamp or other safety gear, or additional food items.
 Do not place keys or valuables in drop bags.
 You may not be able to get it back immediately when you finish.
 Please do not use large bags for drop bags, and please let the race director know in advance if you would like to leave a larger bag (like a suitcase) at the finish.
 Runners entered in the 100 km run may have a bag delivered to the Forest Park finish, but no additional drop bags.
 All drop bags will be delivered to the Times Square finish line as soon as possible after the aid station closure, possibly close to 11:00 a.m.
 Sunday.
 Any bags unclaimed at the end of the race will be taken home by the race director and the runner will have to make arrangements to pick it up later.

-PACERS/CREW: Runners may have a pacer beginning at mile 37 - Astoria, and not before, except for runners age 60 and over or others needing special assistance, who may have a pacer at any time.
+PACERS/CREW: Runners may have a pacer beginning at mile 32 - Sound View Park, and not before, except for runners age 60 and over or others needing special assistance, who may have a pacer at any time.
 This may be a runner or someone on bike, but all cyclists must ride safely and legally.
-Runners may switch pacers at any time, but they may only have one pacer at a time, no entourages.
+Runners may switch pacers at any time, but they may only have one pacer at a time..
+This rule might be relaxed to allow a second pacer for those running after dark, but no entourages.
 Pacers and crew can meet you at any point on the course, not only at aid stations.
 Pacers are very strongly recommended at night, or after the 70 mile point, especially for first-time 100-mile runners.
 This is for runner security, to prevent getting lost, and for safety in case a runner becomes ill or disoriented.
 Two or more registered runners may run the entire race together.
 Pacers will not be an absolute requirement, but are very very strongly recommended, as previous runners will attest.
 Sunset is approximately 8:30 p.m.
 Runners will have to arrange for their own pacers.

 MANDATORY: All registered runners must carry the following items with them during the run.